Zubeen Garg: Personal life

 Garg met his wife, Garima Saikia, a fashion designer from Golaghat, after she wrote him a letter expressing admiration for his albums Anamika and Maya.
 They got married on 4 February 2002.

-He considered himself irreligious and said that he did not have any caste or religion.
+He considered himself irreligious and said that he did not have any caste or god.

 Death

 On 19 September 2025, Garg died in Singapore, at the age of 52.
 He died while swimming in a sea without a life jacket off the coast of Saint John's Island.
-He was administered CPR and rushed to Singapore General Hospital, where he was pronounced dead in the intensive care unit around 2:30PM IST.
+He was administered CPR and rushed to Singapore General Hospital, where he was pronounced dead in the intensive care unit around 2:30 pm IST.

 Funeral

 The cremation ground, spanning 3.3 acres of government-allotted land in Kamarkuchi, Sonapur NC village near Guwahati, was volunteered by local villagers; it accommodates up to 5,000 mourners.
-Garg's body lay in state at the Arjun Bhogeswar Baruah Sports Complex, Guwahati, until the morning of 23 September for the public to pay tributes.
+Garg's body lay in state at the Arjuna Bhogeswar Baruah Sports Complex, Guwahati, until the morning of 23 September for the public to pay tributes.

 Garg was cremated with full state honours on 23 September with a 21-gun salute.

 On 30 September 2025, Garg's ashes were brought to Jorhat for the traditional 13th-day Adyashraddha ceremony on 1 October.
 It was attended by his family and thousands of fans.
 The Assam government announced plans to construct a memorial in Jorhat to honour his legacy, in addition to a memorial in Guwahati.
 The ashes remained at a public venue in Jorhat for a few days, allowing fans and well-wishers to pay their final tributes.

 On 29 October 2025, Garg's ashes were immersed in the Brahmaputra River.